Assessing Insect Dynamics in the Sour Rot Disease Etiology of Grapes

 Knowledge Gained:

 While conducting an experiment to investigate our third objective, we empirically knew that injuries play a major role in sour rot and the agents of injuries could be as large as mechanical damage (that mimic bird damage or hail damage) or yellow jackets that were captured from vineyards.
 Despite having sour rot microbes in all the tested clusters, the presence of Drosophila melanogaster only did not cause sour rot at visual and olfactory detection levels at least from our one-year study.
 This elucidates that there is a need to manage birds, hail, or yellow jacket injuries in vineyards to manage the disease in a sustainable way.
 Although in our first-year study, we did not get a good establishment of grape berry moth larvae into the berries to be able to understand the role of injury by grape berry moth (GBM) in sour rot in the presence and absence of Drosophila fruit flies.
-We changed the protocol for deploying GBM larvae where we deployed second instar larvae which caused damage in berries and established well.
+We changed the protocol for deploying GBM larvae where we deployed second instar larvae directly on the berries that caused damage in berries and established well.
 However, based on the result, we understood that GBM in the presence of Drosophila melanogaster did not produce a similar level of sour rot as we observed in other treatments.

 I am interested in solving growers' problems by understanding the pest behavior that would facilitate the development of sustainable agricultural pest management.